amcwustl/reading-notes/Markdown-Notes.md

 > You only need one "#" symbol to create the largest heading

 #### How many do you need to create the smallest heading?
-> Four "#" symbols will create the smallest heading
+> Six "#" symbols will create the smallest heading

 #### When making text bold or italicized for emphasis, it is best practice to use which symbol?
 > When making text bold or italicized, it is best practice to use the "\*" symbol